 Govt approves Ordinance to amend law to ease auction of coal mines

-The government on Wednesday approved an Ordinance to amend a law in order to ease rules for auctioning of coal mines and opening it for steel and power sectors.
-The decision taken by the Cabinet Chaired by Prime Minister Narendra Modi will also do away with end-use restrictions of the mining blocks, Coal Minister Pralhad Joshi said.

-"The Cabinet has approved promulgation of Mineral Laws (Amendment) Ordinance 2020," the minister said, addressing media after the Cabinet meeting.
-The Ordinance will ease rules for auctioning coal mines to open up to all sectors.
+Pradhan said that "this a mother reform in the coal industry".
+This will lead to growth of the segment, promote ease of doing business, besides "democratisation of the sector by opening the sector for anyone", Joshi said.

+The decision will result in "promoting the foreign direct investment in the sector by removing the restriction and eligibility critieria for the participation...it will boost foreign direct investment" the minister said.
+He said that of 334 non-captive mining leases expiring March 31, 46 are working mines.

-The Ordinance to allow auction of 46 iron ore and other mines before March 31, 2020.
+The Ordinance will allow auction of 46 iron ore and other mines before March 31, 2020.
+Though the auction process of these mines have started but this amendment will strengthen the auction process.

+The Ordinance will also facilitate the seamless transfer of all statutory clearances.
+The move holds significance as India has the fourth largest coal resources in the world and has set a target of production one billion tonnes by 2023-24.

+Despite this, it has to import coal worth around Rs 1.7 lakh crore last year.
+"Last year, we have imported 235 million tonnes (MT) of coal out of which 100 MT is non substitutable but still about 135 million tonnes which was substitutable has been imported.
+The total cost of that is 1,71,000 crore," the minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)